-After 39 days of the Black Flag campaign that had commenced on 13.4.2016, the Government announced on 21.5.2016 that, it would amend the Act as we had wanted.
+After 39 days of this campaign that had commenced on 13.4.2016, the Government announced on 21.5.2016 that, it would amend the Act as we had wanted.
 We wanted immediate amendment through Ordinance, and that was also complied with by the Government, which announced to promulgate the Rules by 15.8.2016.
 We kept the Black Flag Campaign postponed till that day as a mark of democratic faith in the Chief Minister, though Section 4 inserted therein by renumbering my proposed section to 5 was pregnant with mischief over and above being unauthorized.

 But when the Rules were framed and promulgated with effect from 12.8.2016, we found the State blatantly cheated.
 Under Rule 3, only a Committee of 5 Secretaries headed by the Chief Secretary was constituted to “review” the implementation of the Act twice a year.